Piyush64-bit/AdvanceJava-Programs/README.md

 - 🧠 When and why to use enums in real applications

 **Mind-Blowing Moment:** Discovering enums are actually classes in disguise! 🥸

+### 🗂️ Java Collections Framework (Day 3)
+> *"Data structures that don't just store data — they make it dance!"*

+**What You'll Learn:**
+- 🏗️ HashSet operations and duplicate handling magic
+- 🗺️ HashMap key-value pair mastery and efficient lookups
+- 🎯 PriorityQueue implementation and custom ordering
+- 🔍 Collections utility methods and iteration patterns
+- ⚡ Performance considerations for different data structures
+- 🎨 Choosing the right collection for the right job

+**Mind-Blowing Moment:** Realizing collections are the backbone of every Java application! 🏗️

 ---